radi0sus/Ciflord2/help.md

 Bond angles table with 4 columns **|Atoms|Bond angles||Atoms|Bond angles|** with sorted values.

 ##### `%SYM_OPS%` (for all output format except LaTex) `SYM_OPS` (for LaTeX)
 Lists all symmetry transformation for symmetry generated atoms in tables.
-Intendend for use with the `XXX_X_COLUMN` tables.
+Intended for use with the `XXX_X_COLUMN` tables.

 ##### `%SYM_OPS_SORTED%` (for all output format except LaTex) `SYM_OPS_SORTED` (for LaTeX)
 Lists all symmetry transformation for symmetry generated atoms in tables with sorted values.
-Intendend for use with the `XXX_X_COLUMN_SORTED` tables.
+Intended for use with the `XXX_X_COLUMN_SORTED` tables.

 #### Instructions for figure captions